How Much Does Gasoline Actually Cost?

-When you fill your car up with your eighteen gallons and pay $3.99 a gallon it feels like a rip off right?
+When we fill up our cars and pay $3.99 a gallon it feels like someone must be getting rich.

 It turns out that this is entirely incorrect.

 Here is the truth.

 The 5th grade-friendly explanation of the lifecycle of gasoline

 - Big Oil company sucks the fossil fuel out of the earth